blacklanternsecurity/bbot/README.md

 ## Targets

-BBOT accepts an unlimited number of targets which you can specify either directly on the command line or in files (or both!).
+BBOT accepts an unlimited number of targets.
+You can specify targets either directly on the command line or in files (or both!).
 Targets can be any of the following:

 - DNS_NAME (`evilcorp.com`)
 - IP_ADDRESS (`1.2.3.4`)
 - IP_RANGE (`1.2.3.0/24`)
 - URL (`https://www.evilcorp.com`)

-For more information, see [Targets](https://www.blacklanternsecurity.com/scanning/#targets-t).
-To learn how BBOT handles scope, see [Scope](https://www.blacklanternsecurity.com/scanning/#scope).
+For more information, see [Targets](https://www.blacklanternsecurity.com/bbot/scanning/#targets-t).
+To learn how BBOT handles scope, see [Scope](https://www.blacklanternsecurity.com/bbot/scanning/#scope).

 ## BBOT as a Python library